 - How about an established savings account and/or a cushion for emergencies?

-- Are large amounts of debit and outstanding credit card bills hanging over your head?
+- Are large amounts of debt and outstanding credit card bills hanging over your head?

 - Do you pay your bills on time, all of the time?

-- Can you be patient with self gratification and save-up for those items that are a ‘want’ and not a ‘need’ or do you go into debit for frivolous things?
+- Can you be patient with self-gratification and save up for those items that are a ‘want’ and not a ‘need’ or do you go into debt for frivolous things?

 - Is tithing/giving important to you?

 Whatever your attitude is towards money; it will more than likely be the attitude that your children hold as well.

 One of the key ways to help children realize the value of money is to give them hands-on interaction with money at a young age.
 Start by giving your child age-appropriate task around the house.
 Some task should be performed simply because they are part of the family, however, try to create a few ‘extra task’ where they can earn money.
 Let them earn it, spend it, donate it, save it and invest it.
 When children have their own ‘blood, sweat and tears’ involved, they have a better understanding of what it takes to make money.
 It also helps them understand the value of working hard and they usually think twice before spending their own hard-earned cash.
 Invest in a piggy bank with divided slots for saving, spending, donating: Money Savvy Pig – Blue or Moonjar Classic Moneybox: Save, Spend, Share